tommyku/blog3/content/blog/a-self-hosting-lifecycle.md

 ---

-In this post I have gone through the lifecycle of self-hosting a service using my personal experience and some of the thoughts I had when I was running my services.
+In this post I have gone through the lifecycle of self-hosting a service using my personal experience and some thoughts I had when I was running my services.
 Self-hosting isn't an easy task given so much to consider and to maintain in the long term.
 Perhaps we should expand the simple formula to

 ~~~ javascript